pilif42/reactiveWebService/README.md

 - At startup:
     - the table customer is created thanks to initializer in DbConfig.
     - the table customer is then populated in SampleDataInitializer.

+# Endpoints
+- We started building functional endpoints as described at https://docs.spring.io/spring-framework/docs/current/spring-framework-reference/web-reactive.html#webflux-fn
+    - See CustomerRouter.
+- We then built annotated endpoints as described at https://docs.spring.io/spring-framework/docs/current/spring-framework-reference/web-reactive.html#webflux-controller
+    - See package controller.

 # To build: